aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Markup/structureddocumenttag/placeholder/_index.md

 ### Remarks

-Can be ``None``, meaning that the placeholder is not applicable for this Sdt.
+Can be ``null``, meaning that the placeholder is not applicable for this Sdt.

 ### Examples